NeowareStudios-Technology/AliceLens/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is private and not to be shared outside of internal use.

 ## Acknowledgments

 * Hat tip to anyone whose code was used
-* Inspiration
+* Alfonso Morales, Lee Ramirez, Daniel Roach
 * etc